From the Podcast

-If you know me well, you know I care a lot about health.
+You know I care a lot about health if you know me well.
 Friends often ask me what kinds of vitamins I take, who the latest voodoo doctor I’m seeing is, or what they can do for their own symptoms.
 I’m pretty demanding about having my body and brain feel good.

 5 years ago my husband got in a major car accident.
 That sent my body into overdrive for months.
 As things calmed down, my body fell apart.
 I couldn’t sleep, my body hurt, my menstrual cycles were horrible, I was depressed, my digestion was a wreck, my joints ached, I got blood clots in my legs, I had headaches, my body and brain were not working.
 My autoimmune system was out of whack.
 I went into “fix it” mode and have been making tweaks over the years (and I’m still making changes).

 Stress takes a toll on our bodies.
 Life demands a lot from us as mothers, and I demand a lot from myself.
 I want to be able to function at a level that makes me happy.
-Over these last 5 years I’ve done a lot to ensure my health is what I want it to be – which includes a pretty strict regiment of vitamins and supplements that my body needs and seeing a doctor that gets what I need (not prescription drugs).
+Over these last decade, I’ve done a lot to ensure my health is what I want it to be – which includes a pretty strict regimen of vitamins and supplements that my body needs and seeing a doctor that gets what I need (not prescription drugs).

 This list has come with a lot of trial and error, help from an awesome doctor, and a few revisions.